 The challenge with the first three forms is that they are unlikely to be captured in a household survey.
 Firstly, these forms will often be found among children not living in conventional households.
 Secondly, because the forms are illegal and stigmatized, they will not be readily reported.
-The estimates which follow will therefore undercount child labour to the extent that these forms of work are unlikely to be captured.
+For the fourth form, the convention provides for variation across countries.